jlagreca/Canvas-Avatars-EXE/README.md

 5) An admin token

 The CSV only needs one column called "user_id".
 Each row is the SIS USER ID for a user you want to update

+Common Errors:
+1) If you get an error this is almost always because the course that houses the images does not have an SIS_ID... check this first